vboyev-MSFT/defender-docs/defender-endpoint/linux-whatsnew.md

   ```
 - Starting with this release, Microsoft Defender for Endpoint on Linux will no longer be shipping a solution for RHEL 6.

     RHEL 6 'Extended end of life support' is poised to end by June 30, 2024 and customers are advised to plan their RHEL upgrades accordingly aligned with guidance from Red Hat.
-Customers who need to run Defender for Endpoint on RHEL 6 servers can continue to leverage version 101.23082.0011 (does not expire before June 30, 2024) supported on kernel versions 2.6.32-754.49.1.el6.x86_64 or prior.
+Customers who need to run Defender for Endpoint on RHEL 6 servers can continue to use version 101.23082.0011 (doesn't expire before June 30, 2024) supported on kernel versions 2.6.32-754.49.1.el6.x86_64 or prior.
   - Engine Update to `1.1.23080.2007` and Signatures Ver: `1.395.1560.0`.
   - Streamlined device connectivity experience is now in public preview mode. [public blog](https://techcommunity.microsoft.com/t5/microsoft-defender-for-endpoint/announcing-a-streamlined-device-connectivity-experience-for/ba-p/3956236)
   - Performance improvements & bug fixes.